24 Data Scientist CV Examples for 2026

 Why this CV works

-• To create an impressive data science student CV, showcase a diverse skill set, prioritising in-demand options (such as Python, Jupyter Notebook, Pandas, Excel, SQL Server, etc.).
+• For an impressive data science student CV, showcase a diverse skill set, prioritising in-demand options (think Python, Jupyter Notebook, Pandas, Excel, SQL Server, etc.).
 Soft skills, ranging from teamwork and leadership to problem-solving, creativity, and adaptability, are a welcome addition to your document.

 Data Scientist Intern CV